ffiza/reading-stats/README.md

 ## Database

-The database consists of four tables, as described below.
+The database consists of the tables described below.
 Missing values are represented as `NULL`.

 - `AUTHORS` contains information about individual authors:
     - `AuthorID`: An integer serving as a unique identifier for the author.